-As Brian pointed out during our June 28th phone conversation, these limits had correctly included emissions from the combustion of natural gas (the flare's pilot burner fuel), but had incorrectly omitted emissions resulting from the combustion of process gas.
-I reviewed the permit application and the internal memorandum on the permits and verified that Brian was correct.
+As was discussed during the June 28th phone conversation, these limits had correctly included emissions from the combustion of natural gas (the flare's pilot burner fuel) but had incorrectly omitted emissions resulting from the combustion of process gas.
 These emission rates had been accounted for during the process of completing the regulatory review and dispersion modeling exercises, but the wrong values had mistakenly been copied and pasted into the permit.

 The permit was amended to reflect the emission rates that had been requested in the permit application.
-While not included in the July 8, 2022, letter, Brian also verbally identified instances where the source of emission factors had been referenced incorrectly.
+While not included in the July 8, 2022, letter, the facility also verbally identified instances where the source of emission factors had been referenced incorrectly.
 These issues were also corrected.